redhat-appstudio/infra-deployments/components/build-service/README.md

 ## Tests via RHTAP

 To validate execution via RHTAP you can run `./hack/build/build-via-appstudio.sh` script which sets credentials and RHTAP application and components.
 Without parameters it creates example components.
+To build specific repository, pass its URL as argument as shown below:

 ```
 ./hack/build/build-via-appstudio.sh https://github.com/devfile-samples/devfile-sample-java-springboot-basic